 The upper eyelids are raised as high as possible, opening the eyes to the maximum.
 This maximum opening of the eyes is necessary because when we’re afraid we need to assess the threatening situation fully so we may choose the best course of action.

 When the eyes are opened to the maximum, more light can enter the eyes and we can see and assess the situation more effectively.

 Lips are stretched horizontally and backward towards the ears.
 The mouth may or may not be open, but the lip stretch is conspicuous.
 The more intense the fear, the more will be the lip stretch and it’ll last longer.

 When someone says something awkward in a social situation, you may notice a slight and brief lip stretch on their face.

 Chin may be pulled back, a common gesture observed when a person feels threatened.

 Examples of fear expression

-While fear is triggered by any external information that we interpret as potentially harmful, the surprise is triggered by a sudden, unexpected event, regardless of its potential to harm us.
+While fear is triggered by any external information that we interpret as potentially harmful, surprise is triggered by a sudden, unexpected event, regardless of its potential to harm us.
 Surprises can pleasant too, unlike fear.

-But, in surprise, the eyebrows are not drawn together as in fear.
-In some people, horizontal wrinkles may be seen on the forehead produced by the raising of the brows but these are different from the fear wrinkles that are produced when the eyebrows are raised as well as drawn together.
+However, in surprise, the eyebrows are not drawn together as in fear.
+In some people, horizontal wrinkles may be seen on the forehead.
+These are produced by raising the brows only and not bringing them together.